NicoleBrubaker/Adoptable-Project2/README.md

 ### 🛠️ Installation and Setup
 1. Clone the repository to your local machine.
 2. Install necessary dependencies (if any).
+3. npm run seed to seed the database if testing locally
+4. npm run dev to run application on local host
-3. Run the application locally or deploy it using your preferred web server.
+5. Run the application locally or deploy it using your preferred web server.

 ### Clone